 Your interviewing software should have resources for your team members and for candidates so everyone can get the most out of the platform – like the interviewstream training center.
 From blog articles to full-blown courses, this material is constantly updated to meet the latest and greatest standard in interviewing tech.

 Rolling out any new technology is a serious undertaking, and the process is moot if your team members aren’t equipped with the tools and training to use it.
+Let us know if we can help you implement video interviewing!

 After all, don’t you want Jordan, Erin, Jasmine, Rob and the rest of their colleagues to expand their skill sets and also be excited about the new tool that you’ve brought in to help make their jobs more effective?